zhixinliuh/zhixinliuh.github.io/projects/project1.md

 the other person guesses what number they pick. guess the right number wins.

+While this might be a simple program code, it starts simple for me to understand how an software works.
+Simple game like this became an function, which lots of function works together forming a function community.
+Will then become an software.

 This is the code and jsfiddle site link "https://jsfiddle.net/zhixinli0904/pmyrh817/2/"
 ```js